 Do I get to choose which vaccine I get?

 It depends.
 Vaccine supplies will be distributed based on how the provider can store the vaccine.
-Supply is still limited, so you may not be able to choose.
+Supply may still limited, so you may not be able to choose at all locations.
 At some sites, only one type of vaccine may be available.

-You can check with your healthcare provider to learn which vaccine they are using when the time comes.
-But don’t delay your vaccine if you’re eligible, just to wait for one specific type if it’s not medically necessary.
+You can check with your healthcare or vaccine provider to learn which vaccine they are using.
+But don’t delay your vaccine just to wait for one specific type if it’s not medically necessary.

-It’s safer to get vaccinated with whichever vaccine is available when it’s your turn.
-All options provide protection against severe illness, hospitalization, and death.
+All options provide protection against severe illness, hospitalization, and death from COVID-19.

 Can I get vaccinated outside of the state?